We as humans have a major advantage over all other living beings:

 Let’s say you want to really impress with the choice you’ve made, you might choose a restaurant with great entertainment.
 If it is not going so well, at least you both have a good time because of the entertainment.

-If you are more the romantic type, you might choose one that is more quiet and private in its nature, so you can play your act to the fullest without being disturbed.
+If you are more the romantic type, you might choose one that is quieter and private in its nature, so you can play your act to the fullest without being disturbed.

 However, your decision will always be based on your prediction of the best possible outcome and you might be right or wrong.